-- The maximum height of any rainwater tank is 2.4m; - Water tanks must be located to minimise visual impact on public areas and to maximise collection of water; - The overflow from all tanks must be directed via underground stormwater pipes to the street or rear of lot drainage.
+- The maximum height of any rainwater tank is 2.4m unless it is visible from the streetscape such as on a corner allotment or positioned close to the front boundary, it is then required to be a maximum height of 1.8m to be discreetly screened behind the Side and Rear Boundary fencing or Corner fencing. - Water tanks must be located to minimise visual impact on public areas and to maximise collection of water: - The overflow from all tanks must be directed via underground stormwater pipes to the street or rear of lot drainage.